 Announcer David Webb suffers a blow to the head and then thinks he's Elvis Presley, and announces the matches as such.

 Longtime tag team partners John Tatum and Jack Victory end up at odds...over profits from a pizza delivery service they owned together.

 Bombshell Ladies of Wrestling (or BLOW if you want Fun with Acronyms) closed their fourth show with a bizarre angle.
 Champion Missy Sampson had just retained the title and then got on the mic to vow she would defend it anywhere and any time.
 Cue La Rosa Negra making an appearance, apparently challenging for the title.
 She attacked Missy and after a few seconds, the referee ruled that Missy couldn't compete therefore La Rosa Negra was now the champion.
 A screwy title change that came about via referee stoppage.
 After the segment was over the crowd chanted "this is bullshit!" and Missy got on the microphone and said "my thoughts exactly".
-Their subsequent shows, eventually showed this was part of an angle to keep the title off of Missy Sampson for being too unattractive for the promotion.
+Following shows eventually showed this was part of an angle to keep the title off of Missy Sampson for being too unattractive for the promotion.
 Fair enough but fridge logic demands one ask "Why hire her in the first place?
 Why allow her and the similar built Mickie Knuckles to get so far?
-Why bring in Amazing Kong, who is all of Missy's supposed problems magnified?".
-In truth the rest of the angle is not be irredeemable, but it could have all been done without making La Rosa Negra, whose win to loss record did not make her a believable contender prior, champion in one of the screwiest ways possible.
+Why bring in Amazing Kong, who should be considered more problematic for the company image that Missy?".
+In truth the entire angle is not irredeemable, but it could have all been done without making La Rosa Negra, whose win to loss record did not make her a believable contender prior, champion in one of the screwiest ways possible.